 Phil trained at the Electric Theatre Studios, Barnsley College and the Northern School of Contemporary Dance (NSCD) in Leeds and has worked under the direction of some of the UK’s leading choreographers such as Fin Walker, Kim Branstrup, Glen Wilkinson and Hofesh Shechter.

 Phil worked with Slanjayvah Danza and Shobana Jeyasingh Dance Company before joining Phoenix Dance Theatre in 2009.
 He has choreographed numerous pieces including working with fellow Phoenix dancer Azzurra Ardovini to choreograph Nothing in the Real World for the Phoenix Youth Academy and One in 285,000 for the 2011 Phoenix Dance Theatre and Northern Ballet choreographic workshop.
+Recently Phil also choreographed work for CAT Students in Ipswich and Manchester.
 In 2012 he received Arts Council England funding to initiate the collaborative Arts network artistsnorth.co.uk which included the production and direction of dance theatre platform Beyond The Parasol.

 Born in the Czech Republic, Jitka started her professional training at the age of 14 whilst attending the conservatoire Dance Centre Prague.
 After graduation she continued her studies at the London Contemporary Dance School where she gained a BA Hons degree in contemporary dance.
 In 2008 Jitka studied and performed at SUNY Purchase College, NY as part of an exchange programme and in August 2009 she joined Phoenix Dance Theatre as an apprentice dancer under the apprentice scheme at The Place, London.